challomark/challomark/README.md

 # 👋🏾 Hi there, I'm Challo.
 ## 🌱 Software Engineering student at ALX Africa.
 ### 🧠 Let's GEEK OUT together.
 ### 👨🏾‍💻 Fun fact: "Anyone can learn how to code".
 All you need is GRIT.
-The goal is to improve everyday regardless! 😊
+The goal is to improve everyday regardless. 😊

 ---